alexcolls/nuxt-themes/DEPENDENCY_ISOLATION.md

 # Dependency Isolation

-This document explains how `@nuxt-xui/layout-ui` manages dependencies to avoid conflicts with parent applications.
+This document explains how `@nuxt-xui` manages dependencies to avoid conflicts with parent applications.

 ## Architecture